Can a Faulty Pressure Regulator Cause Low Water Pressure?

 Scale build up happens inside your pipes too

-3. Water Contaminants: Debris and sediments from the water supply can enter the pressure regulator, potentially clogging its internal passages and affecting its performance, which may lead to failure.
+3. Water Contaminants: Debris and sediment from the water supply can enter the pressure regulator, potentially clogging its internal passages and affecting its performance, which may lead to failure.

 4. Excessive Pressure Spikes: Plumbing systems can experience sudden pressure spikes due to factors such as water hammer, rapid valve closures, or pump malfunctions.
 These spikes place extra stress on the pressure regulator, potentially causing internal components to fail.